rn-vn/solution-2024/README.md

 ```
 npm start
 ```
-Then, runs the app in the development mode.
+Then, runs the app in the development mode. <br>
 Open http://localhost:3000 to view it in your browser.